15 Free Summer Reading Log Printables

 summer reading log for kids free printable pdf format personal use only

 While it’s sometimes hard to establish summer routines, a great book can capture your child’s attention and possibly limit their screen time and use of video games.
-A simple reading log can be the reward system that will document a summer reading challenge for your child.
+A simple reading log can be the reward system to document your child’s summer reading challenge.

-This is one of the best ways to reach your summer reading goals while reading new books, chapter books, or even reading your favorite books again!
-Your local library can be a huge help because they will provide free summer reading programs and free access to many books to use for the summer.
+This is one of the best ways to reach your summer reading goals while reading new books, chapter books, or even your favorite ones again!
+Your local library can be a massive help because it will provide free summer reading programs and free access to many books to use for the summer.

 Why Use Weekly Reading Logs?